 Max is searching for her kidnapped mother and the flock battles a new enemy that is part human and part machine.
-They find themselves right in the middle of a top secret Navy investigation.
-A catastrophe strikes off of the coast of Hawaii, millions of fish are dying and boats are being destroyed.
+They find themselves right in the middle of a top-secret Navy investigation.
+A catastrophe strikes off the coast of Hawaii, millions of fish are dying and boats are being destroyed.
 Newly discovered powers and freaky underwater mutants are revealed.

 6. Fang (2010)